lillekat/lillekat.github.io/index.md

 Lille Kat events will be held twice a month, on location at ITU.
 The Kattis server opens at 16:00 so be sure to show up before then to find a seat, grab some snacks, and solve any set up issues before we start.

 - Friday, 27th of November 2020, 16-19, *Final Lille Kat of the semester*.
 [Kattis link](https://open.kattis.com/contests/jebstc/)
+- For December, Lille Kat joins [Advent of Code](https://adventofcode.com/2020/) with the shared leaderboard `421132-8b5717d4`.

 [Past Lille Kat events](events2020.md)